ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 The function `UltiSnips#RefreshSnippets` refreshes the snippets in the current Vim instance to reflect the contents of your snippets directory.
 Here's an example use case:

-- Problem: you're editing `myfile.tex` in one Vim instance, make some changes `tex.snippets` in a separate Vim instance, and want the updates to be immediately available in `myfile.tex` without having to restart Vim.
+- Problem: you're editing `myfile.tex` in one Vim instance, make some changes to `tex.snippets` in a separate Vim instance, and want the updates to be immediately available in `myfile.tex` without having to restart Vim.

 - Solution: call `UltiSnips#RefreshSnippets` using `:call UltiSnips#RefreshSnippets()`.